linesma/Optimus-indicator-Depreciated-/README.md

 Gnome requires slightly modified scripts to switch between the GPU's.
 While they are the same scripts in dglt's Optimus-Switch GDM repository, I have included them here for ease of installation.

-5. Make the install script executable.
+6. Make the install script executable.
 ```
 chmod a+x setupgn.py
 ```

-6. Run the setup script.
+7. Run the setup script.
 ```
 sudo ./setupgn.py install
 ```

 The setup script will then copy the files to the required directories and adjust their permissions as needed.

-7. Once the install script has finished.
+8. Once the install script has finished.
 Reboot the computer.
 Manjaro-Optimus Indicator is set to autostart when the computer boots.

 #### For Desktop Environments other than Gnome.

-5. Make the install script executable.
+6. Make the install script executable.
 ```
 chmod a+x setup.py
 ```

-6. Run the setup script.
+7. Run the setup script.
 ```
 sudo ./setup.py install
 ```

 The setup script will then copy the files to the required directories and adjust their permissions as needed.

-7. Once the install script has finished.
+8. Once the install script has finished.
 Reboot the computer.
 Manjaro-Optimus Indicator is set to autostart when the computer boots.

 #### Awesome Window Manager Instructions.

-Follow instructions 1 through 6.
+Follow instructions 1 through 7 above.
 In order to have it start on boot, do the following:

 1. Open the following file in your favorite text editor.
 ```